pudly/schmopera-hugo/content/articles/dont-miss-rocking-horse-winner.md

 ---
-title: "Don't miss: Rocking Horse Winner"
+title: "Don&#039;t miss: Rocking Horse Winner"
 ---

 ## What prompted you to choose D.H.
 Lawrence's story as the source of an opera?